Home » Employees » Human Resources » Title IX & Sexual Misconduct » Reporting Sex Discrimination

 3. There may be a formal complaint.

 Bringing a formal complaint will lead to an investigation and a hearing (in most cases), and can result in punitive outcomes.
 Filing a complaint is often the best way to seek protection from future harm.
-The student bringing the complaint retains considerable control, although not total, as the process unfolds under Board Policy and Administrative Procedure 5910: Sexual Misconduct.
+The student bringing the complaint retains considerable control, although not total, as the process unfolds under Board Policy and Administrative Procedure 5910: Sex Discrimination and Sex Based Harassment

 Potential actions, which may be imposed following the final determination of an on-campus disciplinary procedure regarding sexual offenses, include these: 1) dismissal, 2) suspension, 3) probation, and 4) referral to local law enforcement agencies for prosecution, pursuant to Board Policy and Administrative Procedure 5500: Student Code of Conduct.